StBozov/Core/docs/core/03_capabilities/03_interop/interop.md

 ### Publishing and Subscribing

-6 - Show publishing and subscribing
+The applications below demonstrate publishing and subscribing for Interop streams.

-	- Idea: Illustrate basic stream registration, publishing and subscription
-	- Apps:
-		- A: Has a button "subscribe" - on click subscribes to "G42Core.Stream.Basic" and prints to the page the data received.
-		- B: on load creates a stream "G42Core.Stream.Basic".
-Has a button "Start Publishing" - toggles on/off data pushing.
-When "on" every 3 seconds will push to the stream "{time: timeStamp, message: 'Hello from publisher', count: ++Counter}".
+On load, App B registers an Interop stream called "G42Core.Stream.Basic".
+Click the "Subscribe" button in App A to subscribe to the registered stream.
+Each time App A receives data, it will be printed on the page (time stamp, message and counter).
+Click the "Start Publishing" button in App B to start publishing data to the stream every 3 seconds.

 <!-- example 6 -->

 ### Events

-7 - Show stream notifications - subscriber added, subscriber removed, stream closed
-	- Idea: Showcases the various stream events used to notify when a subscriber was added/removed and a stream was closed
-	- Apps:
-		- A: Extends A from (7).
-Has a button "unsubscribe", which unsubscribes from the stream.
-Listens for onClosed and prints to the page when the stream was closed.
-		- B: Extends B from (7).
-Has a button "close"/"create" - creates or closes the "G42Core.Stream.Basic" stream.
-Prints to the page when a new subscriber was added and/or removed.
+The applications below demonstrate handling streaming events - adding/removing subscribers and closing the stream.

+Click the "Create Stream" button in App B to register an Interop stream called "G42Core.Stream.Basic".
+Click the "Subscribe" button in App A to subscribe to the registered stream - App B will print to the page when a new subscriber is added.
+Each time App A receives data, it will be printed on the page (time stamp, message and counter).
+Click the "Start Publishing" button in App B to start publishing data to the stream every 3 seconds.

+Click the "Unsubscribe" in App A to close the subscription to the stream - App B will print to the page when a subscriber is removed.
+Click the "Close Stream" button in App B to close the stream - App A will print to the page when the stream is closed.

 <!-- example 7 -->

 ### Managing Subscriptions

-8 - Show accepting, rejecting, accepting on branch and pushing to branch/all
-	- Idea: Illustrates some options within createStream for managing subscription requests and subscriber grouping
-	- Apps:
-		- A: Has a button "Subscribe" - subscribes to stream "G42Core.Stream.Basic".
-Prints subscription success or error.
-Prints the data received.
-		- B: Has a button "Subscribe" - subscribes to stream "G42Core.Stream.Basic".
-Prints subscription success or error.
-Prints the data received.
-		- C: on load creates stream "G42Core.Stream.Basic".
+The applications below demonstrate handling stream subscriptions - accepting/rejecting subscriptions, grouping subscribers on branches, pushing data to all subscribers or to a specific stream branch.

+On load, App C registers an Interop stream called "G42Core.Stream.Basic".
+Click the "Subscribe" button in App A and App B to subscribe to the registered stream.
+App A and App B will print to the page subscription success or error messages, as well as the received data from the stream (time stamp, message and counter).

-			When a new subscription request is received -> prints info + "Accept" + "Accept Private" + "Reject".
+When App C receives a new subscription request, it will print the subscription info on the page and show three buttons for the subscription: "Accept", "Accept on Private" and "Reject".

-			When "Accept" - accepts on the default branch, when "Accept Private" accepts on branch "private".
-When reject, reject with message "Rejected from server".
+- "Accept" - accepts the subscription on the default branch.
+- "Accept on Private" - accepts the subscription on a branch called "Private".
-			When accepted replaces the buttons with text "Accepted on Default/Private".
-			Has two buttons: "Push" and "Push Private".
-On click of each will push "{time: timeStamp, message: 'Hello from publisher', count: ++Counter}" on either the default or private branches
+- "Reject" - rejects the subscription.

+Use the "Push" and "Push to Private" buttons to push stream data to the default streaming branch (to all subscriptions) or to the "Private" branch.

 <!-- example 8 -->